iMissile/Self.Writing/Notes/DS_IDE.md

     ],
 }
 ```
 Finally, you need to change your VSCode settings to enable R within the editor.
-For that press Ctrl + Shift + P and type in “Preferences: Open Settings (JSON)” and press Enter.
-This will open the settings.json of your editor.
+For that press Ctrl + Shift + P and type in **“Preferences: Open Settings (JSON)” and press Enter.
+This will open the settings.json of your editor**.
 Add the following code to the JSON file, adjust the respective path to your setup and save the file.
 [Settings File Locations](https://vscode.readthedocs.io/en/latest/getstarted/settings/)
 Depending on your platform, the user settings file is located here: